plus3it/win-ebs-backups/README.md

 ## Backup Snapshot Maintenance

-The [maintenance script](README_MaintSnaps.sh.md) will comb through the snapshots for your instance and delete ones older than the number of days you specify.
+The [maintenance script](README_SnapMaint.md) will comb through the snapshots for your instance and delete ones older than the number of days you specify.

-But what if I have snapshots I created manually that I don't want deleted?
-No problem, the script will only delete snapshots if the tags match those automatically set by the SnapByCgroup.sh script when run as a CRON job.
-Your custom snapshots are safe.

 ### Prerequisites
 * You completed the procedure above to create the backup snapshots

 ### Procedure

-1. Set the how many days you want to retain snapshots in the [commonVars.env](README_commonVars.env.md) file.
+1. Set the how many days you want to retain snapshots in the `SnapMaint.ps1` utility's "Param" block.
+Modify the value of `$keepdays` to your desired value (seven days is the tool's default).

 2. Test the script

     ~~~
-/root/LxEBSbackups/MaintSnaps.sh
+cd \PATH\TO\SNAPUTILS
+.\SnapMaint.ps1

 Beginning stale snapshot cleanup (killing files older than 2015/08/19 @ 18:25)
     ~~~

-4. Create a CRON job to delete old snapshots nightly at 5 AM
+4. Create a scheduled task to delete old snapshots nightly

-    ~~~
-crontab -e
-    ~~~

-  Add this line:

-    ~~~
-0 05 * * * /root/LxEBSbackups/MaintSnaps.sh
-    ~~~

 ### Result
 IF there were any snapshots created by SnapByCgroup.sh run via CRON older than the number of days you set in step 1, then they should now be gone under EC2>Snapshots.
 Every morning at 5 AM, older snaps will be deleted.